seascape-models/seascape_collaboration/README.md

 ## GitHub

 This is different to Git.
-Instead this a cloud-based storage system that stores the contents of your Git.
+Instead this a cloud-based storage system that stores the contents of your Git repository online (**MAKE SURE YOU HAVE THE REPOSITORY SET TO PRIVATE IF DESIRED**).
 Our lab, interacts with the content of the GitHub in two ways, using the desktop app and using GitHub in your web browser.

 You also need to ensure that you have a GitHub premium account (this is free for students).